 - Inform Your Insurer — Call your insurer and report the accident.

 Under certain circumstances, you are required to report car accidents to the police.
 This includes fender benders, especially if they result in property damage or bodily harm.
-Expert Los Angeles Car Accident Lawyers can advise you on how to handle your fender bender and protect your rights.
+Expert Los Angeles Car Accident Lawyers with El Dabe Ritter Trial Lawyers can advise you on how to handle your fender bender and protect your rights.

-At El Dabe Ritter, we understand that although minor, fender benders can have devastating effects if mishandled.
-Contact us today at 888-542-6021 to discuss your accident with a professional.
+We understand that although minor, fender benders can have devastating effects if mishandled.
+Contact us today at 213-985-1120 to discuss your accident with a professional.